Trump doubles planned tariffs on Canadian steel and aluminum to 50% as trade war intensifies

 “I hate to predict things like that,” Trump said on Fox News Channel's “Sunday Morning Futures." ”There is a period of transition, because what we’re doing is very big.
 We’re bringing wealth back to America.
 That’s a big thing.
 And there are always periods of — it takes a little time.
 It takes a little time.
 But I don’t — I think it should be great for us.
 I mean, I think it should be great."

 The promise of great things ahead did not eliminate anxiety, with the S&P 500 stock index tumbling 2.7% on Monday in an unmistakable Trump slump that has erased the market gains that greeted his victory in November 2024.
-The S&P 500 index continued to fall in Tuesday morning trading.
+The S&P 500 index fell roughly 0.4% in Tuesday morning trading.

+Trump has long relied on the stock market as an economic and political gauge to follow, only to seemingly ignore it as he remains determined so far to impose tariffs.
+When he won the election last year, he proclaimed that he wanted his term to be considered to have started Nov.
+6, 2024 on Election Day, rather than his January 20, 2025 inauguration, so that he could be credited for post-election stock market gains.

+Trump also repeatedly warned of an economic freefall if he lost the election.

 The significance of thousands of additional jobs was unclear, as the U.S. economy added 2.2 million jobs last year alone, according to the Bureau of Labor Statistics.